tlfjar/childsupportcalculator/README.md

 # AR Support Calculator (childsupportcalculator)

-An Arkansas Child Support Calculator
+An Arkansas Child Support Calculator using Vue 3 and Quasar 2.0.
+More info to come when I get a chance.

 ## Install the dependencies